adtzlr/ttb/docs/examples/example_stvenantkirchhoff.md

       endif
 ```

 In this code `iupdat` is an integer with `0` for total lagrange and `1` for updated lagrange.
-You may download the whole example as a [HYPELA2 user subroutine](examples/hypela2_stvenantkirchhoff.f) for MSC.Marc.
+You may download the whole example as a [HYPELA2 user subroutine](examples/hypela2_stvenantkirchhoff.f) for Marc.

 ## Sources
 [1] Bonet, J., Gil, A. J., & Wood, R. D. (2016).
 Nonlinear Solid Mechanics for Finite Element Analysis: Statics.
 Cambridge University Press. [![DOI:10.1017/cbo9781316336144](https://zenodo.org/badge/DOI/10.1017/cbo9781316336144.svg)](https://doi.org/10.1017/cbo9781316336144)